-In Tables A3.5 and A3.6 figures for recipients and aggregated amounts of simulated and non-simulated benefits are validated against external sources.
-They are all available in the model and they are also outputted from it, but the non-simulated benefits are not altered by the model simulations.
-Therefore, figures on recipients and aggregated amounts of non-simulated benefits just reflect the coverage of these variables in the EU-SILC data.
+There is less information available for taxes.
+For 2018, the coverage rate for the revenue from income tax ( $tin_s$ ) was around 101%.
+Now it comes to benefits and taxes that have not been simulated in EUROMOD.
+They are all available in the model and they are also outputted from it, but they are not altered by the model simulations.
+Therefore, figures on recipients and aggregated amounts just reflect the coverage of these variables in the EU-SILC data.
+Numbers of recipients are tabulated and compared to external data in Table 4.5 in the Annex.